SymfonyCasts/design-patterns/sfcasts/state-coding.md

 getting to that.
 Now we can copy the code for the `defeat()` method, fix it, and *that* will move us back to the `EasyState`, so set `difficultyState` to `new EasyState()`. *Finally*, we'll create our last difficulty state.
-Add a new PHP class called `HardState`, and then we'll repeat the process one last time.
+Add a new PHP class called `HardState`, and we’ll repeat the process again: implement the interface, generate the 2 empty methods, then copy the guts we need for `victory()` and paste it in.
+Update `$this->enemyLevelBonus` to the local `$difficultyContext` variable.
+All stuff we did before.
+For `defeat()`, grab its code from `GameDifficultyContext`, paste, and... do that variable rename one last time.
-This is just a repeat of the previous steps so we'll use the magic of TV to zip through this.
-And don't forget to change the `difficultyState` to `new MediumState()`!
+And at the bottom, don’t forget to change the `difficultyState` to `new MediumState()`!

 Phew... we're almost there!
 Now we just need to initialize the starting level.
 Add a constructor to `GameDifficultyContext` and set the `difficultyState` to